-The reason behind the non-solicitation clause is that if certain persons in a company (with special duties towards company) would perform certain functions or have a certain status in a competing company, that would be considered contrary to the principle of the freedom of competition.
+The reason behind the non-compete clause is that if certain persons in a company (with special duties towards the company) would perform certain functions or have a certain status in a competing company, that would be considered contrary to the principle of the freedom of competition.

-So, if you would like to be a member of an IT company that has over 25% stake, you would need to obtain the consent from the company in which you first acquired the status of a member of the company.
-The same practice applies if you wanted to start a business as an entrepreneur in the IT sector or you want to be a director, member of the Supervisory Board, representative or a procurator.
+So, if you would like to be a member of a different company that has over 25% stake, you would need to obtain the consent from the company in which you first acquired the status of a member of the company.
+The same practice applies if you want to start a business as an entrepreneur or if you want to be a director, member of the Supervisory Board, representative or a procurator.

 As it has already been said, persons with special duties towards the company have the obligation to respect the prohibition of competition even by the Company Law itself, without special contractual provisions.

 However, only Founding Act of an LLC may provide for the non-solicitation clause to continue even upon the termination of the engagement in the company for which the non-solicitation clause is drafted, but no longer than two years after the termination of the engagement .

 When it comes to the position of the director, regardless of whether the director has the Employment contract or is performing work without the Employment contract, the prohibition on competition may be enacted by the Founding Act.
 The prohibition of competition may be provided both during the performance of the function and two years after the termination of the function.
 By doing so, the prohibition of competition in the contract based on which the director is engaged may be bypassed.